kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 PVCs that were originally declared to have been deleted.
 Life does not always have an undo button.

+#### `Retain`

+`PersistentVolumeClaimDeletePolicy` being set to `Retain` follow the current behaviour: no PVC deletion is performed as part of StatefulSet controller.
+The existing implementation logic is unchanged in this case.

-#### `DeleteOnScaledown`
+#### `DeleteOnScaledownOnly`

-If `PersistentVolumeClaimDeletePolicy` is set to `DeleteOnScaledown`, the Pod will be set as the owner of the PVCs created from the `VolumeClaimTemplates` just before the scale-down is performed by the StatefulSet controller.
-When a Pod is deleted, the PVC owned by the Pod is also deleted.
-When `DeleteOnScaledown` policy is set and the Statefulset gets deleted the PVCs also will get deleted (similar to `DeleteOnStatefulSetDeletion` policy).
+If `PersistentVolumeClaimDeletePolicy` is set to `DeleteOnScaledownOnly`, the Pod will be set as the owner of the PVCs created from the `VolumeClaimTemplates` just before the scale-down is performed by the StatefulSet controller.
+More precisely, the ownerRef is added when the Pod is marked as condemned.

+When such a Pod is deleted, the PVC owned by the Pod is also deleted.
+When the StatefulSet itself is deleted, no ownerRefs are added (except for any pending condemned Pods from a previous scale-down).
+This means that PVCs are retained, just as with the default `Retain` policy.

 The current StatefulSet controller implementation ensures that the manually deleted pods are restored before the scale-down logic is run.
 This combined with the fact that the